 So, why aren't more women choosing to join the technology field?
 And how can IT companies encourage more women to embark on a career in technology?

-With International Women's Day around the corner, this blog will explore the movement towards a more inclusive and and gender equal working world, which includes opening doors to professional women in technology.
+With International Women's Day today, this blog will explore the movement towards a more inclusive and and gender equal working world, which includes opening doors to professional women in technology.

 Gender bias and stereotypes